sofa-framework/doc/30_Components/45_LinearSolvers/80_Preconditioned_CG.md

 This LinearSolver is ruled by several breaking conditions:

-- **iterations**: specified the maximum number of iterations after which the iterative descent of the conjugat gradient must stop
+- **iterations**: specified the maximum number of iterations after which the iterative descent of the conjugate gradient must stop
 - **tolerance**: defines the desired accuracy of the Conjugate Gradient solution (ratio of current residual norm over initial residual norm)"
 - **preconditioners**: name of the linear solvers to be used as preconditioner
 - **update_step**: number of steps before the next refresh of precondtioners